 About Crane Brinton

-Crane Brinton (1898-1968) was an American historian of France who taught as a professor at Harvard University from 1942 until his death.
-Before securing a position as a professor at Harvard, Brinton studied there as a student and received a… More about Crane Brinton
+Crane Brinton (1898–1968) was an American historian of France who was a professor at Harvard University from 1942 until his death.
+Before securing that position, Brinton studied there as a student and received a Rhodes Scholarship allowing him to attend Oxford… More about Crane Brinton

 Published by Vintage Aug 12, 1965| 320 Pages| 4-3/16 x 6-7/8| ISBN 9780394700441